FailAcademy/learning/web-dev-foundation/_slides/02-rwd/01-intro-to-rwd-slides.md

 }
 ```

+---

+# EM vs. REM

+You may also see another `font-size` unit known as `rem`.

-Keep in mind that `em` units change the size of the text relative to the parent element.
+The difference is that `em` units change the size of the text relative to the **parent element**, while `rem` units are always relative to the `font-size` of the `<html>` element.

+Using `rem` units can make proportionally scaling font sizes a little more manageable (because every resulting size is always based on the same base size), but it's not supported by IE8.

 ---
 template: inverse